labrijisaad/Monthly-Daily-Energy-Forecasting-Docker-API/README.md

 - Understand and Prepare a raw CSV dataset 📁.
 - Build models to forecast energy use for the upcoming **day** and **month** 🔮.
 - Package these models into an API, making it straightforward for others to use, encapsulated in Docker 📦.
+- Allow using data with the Docker-contained API through **Docker volumes**.

 ## Preparation Before Building the API 🛠️

-I organized my work into Jupyter notebooks 📓, located in the `notebooks` directory.
-These notebooks detail my approach:
+Prior to constructing the API within the `src` folder, I put together and described my work in Jupyter notebooks 📓, found in the `notebooks` directory.
+These notebooks explain my steps:

 - **[EDA & Data Preparation - Energy_Forecasting.ipynb](./notebooks/EDA%20&%20Data%20Preparation%20-%20Energy_Forecasting.ipynb)**: Dives into the dataset and prepares it for the modeling stage 🕵️‍♂️.